|The Green Papers|

 49 total delegate votes - 27 district / 9 at large; 5 Pledged PLEOs; 8 Unpledged PLEOs

 States Chronologically States Alphabetically

 11 February 2019: The Iowa Democratic Party proposed that the caucuses allow Democrats to vote absentee using ranked choice.
-The virtual results will be tabulated.
-The results would be added to the precinct caucuses.
+The virtual results will be tabulated and added to the precinct caucuses.
 However, on 29 August 2019, citing security concerns, the DNC disapproved.